archdx/zcfg/README.md

 ### Description

 Package zconf provides functionality to load application config with order of precedence:
-Command line arguments > Environment variable > Configuration file
+Command line arguments > Environment variables > Configuration file

 The key difference from [viper](https://github.com/spf13/viper) is a ready to use config struct after load without need to additionally use any getters